Is acupuncture safe?

 Is acupuncture painful?

 Acupuncture treatments are not painful.
-Acupuncture is performed with hair-thin needles that do not cause the pain felt from a hypodermic needle.
+Acupuncture is performed with hair-thin needles that do not cause the pain felt from a hypodermic needle which is 4 times larger in diameter than an acupuncture needle.
 Patients often fall asleep and are in deep level of relaxation on the table.

 Are there any side effects?